SvenBroeckling/phasesix-rulebook/published/magic_en.md

 ### Learning spells

-To learn a spell, a character needs three things: rest (a spell can only be learned between game sessions) and available spell points.
+To learn a spell, a character needs two things: rest (a spell can only be learned between game sessions) and available spell points.
 In addition, he needs a thesis, a way to also get the knowledge about that spell.
 The latter is up to the campaign, or the game master.

 *Spell points* are available when the number of *Spell points* spent is less than the *Spell points* obtained through templates.
 Each spell has a certain point cost.
 To learn it, the spell is noted on the character sheet as learned.